dataflowg/g-audio/README.md

 ## <a id="whats-new"></a>What's New?
 * Raspberry Pi / LINX support!
     * See the [Installation](#installation) section to get started.
-* Metadata tag reading support (ID3v2, ID3v1, Vorbis Comments, RIFF INFO)
+* Support for reading metadata tags (ID3v2, ID3v1, Vorbis Comments, RIFF INFO)
+* Support for reading embedded artwork
 * Advanced device configuration options

 ## <a id="features"></a>Features